ncullen93/ncullen93.github.io/literature.md

 ----------------------------------------------------------------
 ## Theory & Applications
 <br/>
+This section presents a broad overview of the theory and applications of the ANTsX ecosystem.
 The peer-reviewed papers in this section describe and validate specific tools in the ANTsX ecosystem (theory), or have applied ANTs-based tools for processing or analyzing medical images as part of a scientific study (applications).